 - Safety deposit box location and codes or location of keys

-Communicating the Crash Card Location
+Communicating the Card’s Location

 In a family business situation, we recommend annual family meetings, a sort of a state of the union address that includes all family members, even those not involved with the business.
 During this meeting, the location of the crash card should be communicated to the family along with a high level understanding of the succession plan.
-Keep an eye out for an upcoming blog post covering family meetings.
-Sign up here to be sure not to miss a post.

 Personal Crash Card